lladrian/LMS-Adaptive-Quizzes-AI-Backend/read_me_installation.txt

 ## Ask AI
 1. EXAM - "Give me one simple programming exam using Python programming do not give any solutions just instructions only."
+2. EXAM - "Give me one simple programming exam using Python programming.
+Do not give any solutions and instructions, just problems only."